SwissWoodSolutions/swisswoodsolutions.github.io/en/products/strings.md

 ---

 ## Sonowood Squared Timbers
-**All squared timbers available in Maple or Spruce, for Violin and Viola.
-For Cello: Pegs and Tailpieces only.**
+**All squared timbers available in maple or spruce for violin and viola.
+For cello: pegs and tailpieces only.**

 <div class="picturegallery" id="">
   <ul class="" id="lightgallery">